 In the early years participation is paramount and results are secondary.
 In the older years the team’s potential can be and is managed to achieve success.

-We appreciate that all are not born equal – some have greater talent than others – and consequently the stringer batsmen are likely to spend more time in the middle and the stronger bowlers will deliver more overs.
+We appreciate that all are not born equal – some have greater talent than others – and consequently the stronger batsmen are likely to spend more time in the middle and the stronger bowlers will deliver more overs.

 Also, as the grades are in two-year cycles it is natural that players in the second year of each cycle will tend to play a more prominent role than those in their first year.
 This is a part of a player’s development.